alexwlchan/ideas-for-inclusive-events/src/_ideas/questions-not-comments.md

 Make sure you have a chair on hand to ensure things go smoothly.

-If I'm chairing a session that I expect will provoke opinions, I remind the audience before I pass around a microphone that the Q&A is for questions, not comments.
+If I'm chairing a session that I expect will provoke strong opinions, I remind the audience before I pass around a microphone that the Q&A is for questions, not comments.

 If somebody starts “This isn’t a question, but a comment”, cut them off.
 Move straight on to the next person.